 Hampton Inn, St. Simons Island: This is a nice Hampton Inn located on Old Demere Road in the St. Simons interior.
 It’s your standard Hampton Inn rooms, free buffet breakfast and swimming pool.
 If you stay here, you can drive to the beach and park at the pier, Massengale Park, or the public beach access at the Old Coast Guard station.
 If you’d rather stay on the beach, the Hampton Inn & Suites on nearby Jekyll Island is fairly new and it’s just a short walk through the maritime forest to the beach.

 Sea Palms Resort: Sea Palms is located in the interior of St. Simons and is a great choice for the golf and tennis enthusiast.
 In addition to standard rooms with balconies, they also have three and four bedroom suites with full kitchens, perfect for families.
-Keep reading for information on a cool family friendly activity at Sea Palms called Foot Golf.
+One of our favorite family friendly activity at Sea Palms is Foot Golf.

 Sea Gate Inn: When I first starting coming to St. Simons Island, my in-laws had a condo next to the Sea Gate located on Beachview Drive.
 I’m sure management would hate to know, but we used to take my oldest when he was a toddler over there to swim in the pool and play shuffleboard, or “shaaa” as he liked to call it.